ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 The password is **ansible** if not otherwise noted.

-Most prerequisite tasks have already been done for you:
+Most prerequisite tasks are already done for you:

   - Ansible software is installed

   - SSH connection and keys are configured

-  - `sudo` has been configured on the managed hosts to run commands that require root privileges.
+  - `sudo` has been configured on the managed hosts to run commands that require root privileges

 Check Ansible has been installed correctly